microsoft/TypeAgent/ts/packages/coda/README.md

 ## Features

-1. Launch the vschave ode after you installed the extension.
+1. Launch the vscode after you installed the extension.
 2. Launch the typeagent shell or the typeagent cli.
 These are integrated with the extension and can send commands.
 You can issue commands from this interface such as:
    - Create a text file
    - Create a readme file with sample table with two rows